w3f/Grants-Program/applications/samaritan.md

 - Experience from building **SwarmNL**, our CRDT engine base, and testing it in apps requiring offline sync and real-time collaboration.
 - https://www.buildondot.com/ideas/web3-firebase/

-#### Similar Projects in the Polkadot Ecosystem

-A few projects address fragments of what Samaritan offers:

-- **KILT** and **Litentry** provide decentralized identity and verifiable credentials.
-However, they do not support real-time collaboration, shared state management, or decentralized data synchronization across users and devices.
-- **Crust Network** is focused on decentralized file storage, offering an IPFS-based alternative to cloud storage.
-While powerful for static content, it does not address dynamic application state or real-time collaboration.
-Apillon is like a Web3 version of AWS, offering modular tools such as storage, identity, and hosting.
-However, it lacks the real-time sync, collaborative data flow, and decentralized conflict resolution that make Samaritan feel more like using Firebase.
-Samaritan is designed with the user experience in mind—fast, real-time, and built for seamless collaboration.
-- **Apillon** is like a Web3 version of AWS, offering modular tools such as storage, identity, and hosting.
-However, it lacks the real-time sync, collaborative data flow, and decentralized conflict resolution that make Samaritan feel more like using Firebase.
-Samaritan is designed with the user experience in mind — fast, real-time, and built for quick execution and seamless collaboration.

-Samaritan distinguishes itself by combining decentralized identity, real-time data synchronization, and self-sovereign storage into a cohesive, developer-friendly backend — specifically built for applications that need collaborative, live experiences without relying on centralized infrastructure.
+Samaritan distinguishes itself by combining **wallet-based authentication**, **real-time peer-to-peer data sync**, and **event-driven backend logic** into a cohesive, developer-friendly backend.
+It is purpose-built for applications that require **live, collaborative experiences**—without relying on centralized infrastructure.
+By abstracting complex decentralized primitives into familiar interfaces, Samaritan empowers developers to build modern, Web3-native apps with minimal friction.

 #### What Makes Samaritan Different

 Samaritan is a unified Web3 backend that:

-- Includes a **decentralized document database** powered by a custom CRDT engine (built on SwarmNL) for real-time, conflict-free collaboration.
+- Includes a **decentralized document database** powered by a custom sync engine (built on SwarmNL) for real-time, conflict-free collaboration.
-- Provides **serverless authentication** using Ethereum and Polkadot wallets — no backend setup needed.
+- Provides **serverless authentication** using Ethereum and Polkadot wallets — no username/password or backend setup required.
-- Leverages **IPFS** for durable, self-sovereign storage with a fast, reactive sync layer optimized for edge performance.
+- Supports **event-driven smart contract integration**, enabling both reactive (listen to events) and proactive (trigger contracts) interactions.
-- Delivers a **simple, Firebase-like developer experience**, with intuitive APIs and familiar patterns — no steep learning curve.
+- Delivers a **simple, Firebase-like developer experience**, with intuitive SDKs and patterns for building live, collaborative apps — without the centralized overhead.

 #### Similar Projects in Other Ecosystems

 We’ve studied comparable efforts outside Polkadot:

-- **Automerge** and **Yjs** offer CRDTs, but lack native identity or storage integration.
+- **Automerge** and **Yjs** offer CRDTs, but lack native wallet-based auth or contract integration.
-- **Textile**, **3Box/Ceramic**, and **OrbitDB** focus on decentralized storage, but don’t provide deterministic sync or strong offline collaboration guarantees.
+- **Textile**, **3Box/Ceramic**, and **OrbitDB** focus on decentralized identity or storage, but don’t provide real-time collaboration or bidirectional contract logic.
-- **Liveblocks** and **Firebase** are performant and popular, but centralized and not suitable for trustless systems.
+- **Liveblocks** and **Firebase** are widely used for real-time apps but are centralized and unsuitable for decentralized, trust-minimized systems.

 #### Why Samaritan is Unique